 “River Camp would be happy to have you, Wendy.”
 Eric scowled playfully at Andy.
 “Are you done playing with those steaks, young man?
 Runner and I are hungry!”

 They all laughed.
 And for the first time in years, Wendy wasn’t alone.

 The End of “Lonely Days, a Steadfast Short”

 Readers: The above story is just an example of what The Steadfast Series has to offer.
 Check out the series here.
 And watch for other Steadfast Shorts to come soon!
+The Steadfast Shorts will be listed here when David writes new stories.
 You can find many other unrelated Christian short stories here.